001TMF/CULLALGO/README.md

 # Set-up

 1. Install and correctly set-up NETSOLP and TemStaPro.
 It is advised to first test both programs independently to make sure they work.
 As of CULLALGO1.0, NETSOLP Sollubility measurements CAN be run natively in the script after set-up.
 However, TemStaPro MUST BE FIRST RUN SEPERATELY, and the output file correctly placed in the desired directory.
-It cannot be run natively in the script.
+TemStaPro cannot be run natively in the script.
 2.